 ReachHigher - Oklahoma's Degree Completion Program

-If you have earned a minimum of 72 credit hours, are at least 21 years of age, have not been enrolled as a full-time student for at least one year, and have a minimum of 2.0 graduation/retention GPA in past college course work, you might consider applying for admission in the ReachHigher program to earn a Bachelor of Science degree in Organizational Leadership.
+If you have earned a minimum of 72 credit hours, are at least 21 years of age, have not been enrolled as a full-time student for at least one year, and have a minimum of 2.0 graduation/retention GPA in past college course work, you might consider applying for admission in the ReachHigher program to earn a degree in Organizational Leadership, Computer Science, Nursing or Business.
 Individual colleges also may have other admission requirements.

 Through ReachHigher, work and life experiences may, in some cases, qualify for college credit — saving time and money.